JoeSchubert/statusboard/README.txt

 Once this is completed the file can be saved as a .csv file and imported into a database called StatusBoard.db in a table called "roster".
 An online tool such as https://sqliteonline.com/ should be able to import the .csv into a database and allow downloading.

-Currently accepted properties that can be controlled via config.properties in the base StatusBoard.jar director are:
+Currently accepted properties that can be controlled via a config.properties file in the base StatusBoard directory are:

 NightMode=true
 CutterName=USCGC Coast Guard Cutter ScannerTimeThreshold=1000

+These are the values that are used if no input is supplied.

 NightMode is automatically added/changed when clicking the NightMode toggle in the main frame.
 CutterName will set the cutter name at the top of the main frame and the title bar.
 ScannerTimeThreshold is the time in milliseconds that the barcode scanner should complete sending it's keystrokes in.
-Default is 1000 (1 second).
-This will be supplied even if the value is not set in config.properties.

-On windows the application can be launched by running Launch_StatusBoard.bat On linux the application can be launched by running Launch_StatusBoard.sh
+On windows the application can be launched by running Launch_StatusBoard.bat On linux the application can be launched by running Launch_StatusBoard.sh (this may need to be chmod +x or set to be executable first)